Open DiscourseNet Seminar, London - monthly online seminar in Discourse Studies

 Join us for monthly Friday lunchtime online English-language seminars from London, in collaboration with the School of Languages and Applied Linguistics at the Open University, UK.

-To join our seminars, you will need to be logged into your discourseanalysis.net account (you may create one for free on the top right, which may take a two days) and then click 'Join Group' on the top left-hand side.
+To join our seminars, you will need to be logged into your discourseanalysis.net account (you may create one for free on the top right, which may well take two days) and then click 'Join Group' on the top left-hand side.
 You will then receive seminar announcements via email.
 We will send out unique Zoom links via email to all members of this group on the day before each seminar is scheduled.
 Note that we will video record all seminars.
 By joining our seminars, all participants agree that the recording can be made public.